 You typically want to call your insurance company if someone hits your car, which is the case for most types of car accidents.

-Calling your insurance company soon after an accident can help keep important details fresh and set the groundwork in case you want to submit a claim.
-It can also help protect you against potential lawsuits from other parties because you’ll have evidence of the accident with your insurance company.
+Calling your insurance company soon after an accident can help keep important details fresh and set you up to submit a claim if necessary.
+It can also help protect you against potential lawsuits from other parties because you'll have evidence of the accident with your insurance company.